 Differences Between Therapy and Medication Management

-While therapy provides behavioral tools and a safe space for emotional processing, medication management addresses the biological “engine” of the disorder.
+While therapy provides behavioral tools and a space for emotional processing, medication management addresses the biological “engine” of the disorder.
 Successful depression treatment often utilizes both.
 Medication stabilizes the brain’s chemistry so that the patient can fully engage with and benefit from the cognitive work done in therapy.

 Practical Management and Prevention Strategies